 Broken bones and feet – an introduction

 The theme – does it matter which bone you break?
 The answer, of course, is a simple yes.
-But, unfortunately, not all bones heal the same way or are prone as others to damage.
-As a lay article I hope this updates any previous knowledge, or if you are a clinician a little refresh perhaps?
-The second matter is what causes a fracture or break?
+Unfortunately, not all bones heal the same way or are as prone to damage as others.
+As a lay article, I hope this updates any previous knowledge, or if you are a clinician, a little refresh, perhaps?
+The second matter is what causes a fracture or break.
 Are these always what they seem?
-I provide a little bit of physics, chemistry and nutrition to bring into focus the less known aspects behind bones breaks.
+I provide a little bit of physics, chemistry and nutrition to bring into focus the less-known aspects behind bone breaks.

-There are 26 bones in the feet plus two small seed-like bones (sesamoids) making 28 constant bones in the foot.
+There are 26 bones in the feet plus two small seed-like bones (sesamoids), making 28 constant bones in the foot.
 The bones are either small bones or long bones.
-Long bones give the foot shape; width and length.
-Small bones are more building bricks in the foot and shape the arch.
-The heel bone is a platform for the leg to sit on and protected by a fat heel pad.
+Long bones give the foot shape, width, and length.
+Small bones are more like building bricks in the foot and shape the arch.
+The heel bone is a platform for the leg to sit on and is protected by a fat heel pad.
 The names given to bones are primarily Latin and have changed little over the years, although the ankle bone is now talus but previously known as astragalus.
 Bones are covered in an outer layer of a hard or compact bone called the cortex.
 The inside is made of spongy bone, which one might like to think of as ‘aero’ type – after the chocolate bar with air holes.
 Inside the long bone is a medulla cavity in which marrow sits.
-Marrow contains fat and blood producing cells, including white cells for immune response.
+Marrow contains fat and blood-producing cells, including white cells, used for immune response.

 Illustration from Anatomy & Physiology, Connexions Web site. https://en.wikipedia.org/wiki/Long_bone#/media/File:603_Anatomy_of_Long_Bone.jpgJun 19, 2013.